thomazcia/flatsome-theme-one-column-checkout/README.md

 Include the code on your functions.php theme child.

-Inclua etse código no functions do seu tema filho.
+Inclua este código no functions do seu tema filho.